Mayo Clinic Depression Coach

-Is this program right for me?
+Is self-management right for me?
 Do I have depression?

 Children experiencing depression feel sad and down, and are a change from their usual feelings and behavior. and are serious enough to be upsetting and/or make it hard for youths to do the things they need and want to do.
 While depression can be triggered by an event, it can be gradual too.